madris112/mergeconflict/README.md

 # mergeconflict

-Line no 4  needs to be changed
+Line no 4  is changed locally